 Step 3: Inspection

-In most cases, the goods will be inspected by a third-party inspection company such as SGS.
+In most cases, the goods are inspected by a third-party inspection company such as SGS.
 The inspection helps ensure that the goods produced by the supplier meet the purchase order specifications.
 Inspections are typically performed before the goods are shipped.

 After inspection, the goods are shipped to the end customer.
 In most cases, the end customer performs their own inspection to confirm the goods meet the purchase order’s requirements.